algorandfoundation/algokit-cli/docs/features/localnet.md

 - tealdbg port:
   - address: http://localhost:9392

+### Creating / starting a Named LocalNet

+To initialize your AlgoKit LocalNet instance with a custom name, execute the command `algokit localnet start --name {YourLocalnetName}`.
+This command sets up a Docker Compose deployment tailored to your specified name, creating a dedicated directory for all related files.
+You have the flexibility to modify various settings, including toggling the development mode (dev-mode) in the configuration files to either true or false, according to your requirements.

+Once you've made your desired adjustments, apply these modifications to your named LocalNet by running `algokit localnet reset`.

+The rest of LocalNet commands will work on your named LocalNet instance.

+If you wish to switch back to the default LocalNet instance, simply run `algokit localnet start`.

 ### Stopping and Resetting the LocalNet

 To stop the LocalNet you can execute `algokit localnet stop`.
 This will turn off the containers, but keep them ready to be started again in the same state by executing `algokit localnet start`.